sespinosa/web-with-form/README.md

   You can find the "Frequently Asked Questions" section in [FAQ.md](FAQ.md)

 ## Pre
-  This documentation assumes ZERO knowledge about computers, i expect you use it for things like:
+  This documentation assumes ZERO knowledge about computers, i expect you use computers for things like:
   - Check other people's instagram page, and then talk shit about them with your friends.
-  - Trying to download movies but getting frustrated before you understand how to do it.
+  - Trying to download movies but getting frustrated a lot before you understand how to do it.
   - Watch netflix (the previous step is relevant here).
   - Using email.
   - Do video calls to help your mother/grandma use netflix or fixing something on her phone.